 This beautiful hotel is also located in the center of Milan so is privy to the same benefits as NH Collection Milano President.
 However, it is even closer to the Milan Duomo and prime shopping areas.
-It is literally across the street from some of the most major sites of the city.
+It is literally across the street from some of the major sites of the city.

 This family friendly hotel offers a family room with several bed options and a welcome kit with a toy at check-in for the kiddos.
-They can also provide [upon request] in room snacks, placemats, crayons, games, books, and special treats.
+They can also provide [upon request] in-room snacks, placemats, crayons, games, books, and special treats.

 Crowne Plaza Milan City, Central Station/Lombardia

 If you’d prefer to stay outside of the city center, Crowne Plaza Milan City is a wonderful option.
-Located less than half a mile from Milan Central Station, all the major attractions are short train ride away.
+Located less than half a mile from Milan Central Station, all the major attractions are a short train ride away.
 They also offer on-site breakfast and dinner options.

-Their website does not boast many kid focused amenities [like snacks and toys] but they do offer family sized rooms to accommodate the entire crew.
+Their website does not boast many kid-focused amenities [like snacks and toys] but they do offer family-sized rooms to accommodate the entire crew.

 Have you been to Milan?
 Do you have any family friendly hotel recommendations?